goobz22/goobs-frontend/README.md

 - Email - mkgoluba@technologiesunlimited.net
 - LinkedIn - https://www.linkedin.com/in/matthew-goluba/

-The website is in progress and will be shared here soon
+The website is in progress and will be shared here soon.

-Please email for the quickest response
+Please email for the quickest response.